thiagos/family-tree/README.md

 - This simplified version does not allow "holes" in the family tree, i.e., linking a person directly to a grandparent is not allowed.
 A Parent is required.
 - Provide extra "RUD (Create already available), to fix eventual input mistakes
 - Enhance `getFamilyTree` API to allow for filtering relatives (only ancestors, max tree depth, etc)
-- If easier for an eventual client system, ids could be replaced by name in `addRelationships` API, but persons with exact same name could be a problem.
+- If it is easier for an eventual client system, ids could be replaced by name in `addRelationships` API, but persons with exact same name could be a problem.